Chart Color Schemes

 Population

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projecting forward, the suburb is expected to experience above median population growth, expanding by 6,787 persons to reach a total of 105,595 by 2041, reflecting an increase of 10.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, a population increase just below the median of national regional areas is expected, with the area expected to grow by 925 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.9% in total over the 17 years.

 Frequently Asked Questions - Population